Source Code Orientation¶

 The Command Line Interface (CLI) is built using the cliff library.
 Commands are exposed as Python entry points in setup.cfg.
 These entry points map to classes in kayobe/cli/commands.py.
 The helper modules kayobe/ansible.py and kayobe/kolla_ansible.py are used to execute Kayobe playbooks and Kolla Ansible commands respectively.

 Kayobe’s Ansible playbooks live in ansible/*.yml, and these typically execute roles in ansible/roles/.
 Global variable defaults are defined in group variable files in ansible/group_vars/all/ and these typically map to commented out variables in the configuration files in etc/kayobe/*.yml.
 A number of custom Jinja filters exist in ansible/filter_plugins/*.py.
-Kayobe depends on roles hosted on Ansible Galaxy, and these and their version requirements are defined in requirements.yml.
+Kayobe depends on roles and collections hosted on Ansible Galaxy, and these and their version requirements are defined in requirements.yml.

-dependencies are tracked in
+The role dependencies are tracked in

 requirements.yml, and specify required